 Smith undergraduates can earn spending money by working on campus in a variety of jobs such as house-kitchen helper or para-professional intern in one of the college offices.
 Some students also find off-campus work.
 All of these jobs can yield more than money: studies have shown that students who work have higher grade point averages than those who don't.
 If your daughter is receiving need-based aid, she'll be given priority for campus jobs.
 First-year traditional-aged students generally work an average of six to eight hours a week for 32 weeks.
 Returning students work an average of eight to 10 hours a week.

-mailing to prospective students.
+Smith students prepare a mailing to prospective students.